oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

 There should be **nothing** returned, if there is it means that you didn't chose a unique department value !
 Chose something that is unique, update the stockmanager-config.yaml file department attribute and restart the program.

 Let's create some stock items, these need to be done as a user with admin rights so do the following command.
 Note there is a few seconds delay when you try this as the code does the database connection on demand.
+(Note, this won't work !)

 ```
 $ curl -i -X PUT -u jack:password http://localhost:8081/stocklevel/pins/5000